Tensor functors between categories of quasi-coherent sheaves: Proof of the Theorem

 \begin{rem} Since Proposition \ref{fullfaith} already provides the full faithfulness part of Theorem \ref{main}, $Y$ is good precisely when $f\mapsto f^*$ implements an equivalence for every quasi-compact quasi-separated scheme $X$. \end{rem}

-\begin{rem} For an arbitrary scheme $X$, both the functor $\Hom(-,X)$ and the pseudo functor $\Hom_{c\otimes}\bigl(\Q(X),\Q(-)\bigr)$ are stacks in the Zariski topology on the category of all schemes (even in the fpqc topology by descent theory \cite[2.55, 4.23]{Vis}, but we won't need that here).
+\begin{rem} For an arbitrary scheme $X$, both the functor $\Hom(-,X)$ and the pseudofunctor $\Hom_{c\otimes}\bigl(\Q(X),\Q(-)\bigr)$ are stacks in the Zariski topology on the category of all schemes (even in the fpqc topology by descent theory \cite[2.55, 4.23]{Vis}, but we won't need that here).
 It is clear that the pullback construction gives a morphism of stacks

-which we have already seen to be fully faithful if $X$ is quasi-separated.
-In particular, goodness is a Zariski local property.